dendroica/cv/README.md

 # cv
-My CV files: the code files are created to use in the folder vitae generates once you create a file from a template, and there is an example of the output PDF
+I was able to use a custom template modified from awesomecv by incorporating this tip: [this comment](https://github.com/mitchelloharawild/vitae/issues/108#issuecomment-751438730)